chrabach/01.kickstarter-analysis/README.md

 [Exhibit 5: Outcomes based on Goals](resources/Outcomes_vs_Goals.png?raw=true "Outcomes_vs_Goals")

-The best probability of success is in campaigns of less than $1000, but absent that, less than $5000.
+The best probability of success is in campaigns of less than $1,000, but absent that, less than $5,000.
 While campaigns of larger magnitudes can be successful, the failure rate is commensurately increased.
 A campaign of $12,000 is risky, as historical success rates are similar to historical fail rates.

-What are some limitations of this dataset?
+# Limitations of the dataset

 One limitation is lack of region specificity.
-A high goal in NY is not the same as a high goal in AL.  Regional inflation rates are likely embedded in the data set, and should be adjusted for.
+A high goal in New York is not the same as a high goal in Alabama.
+Regional inflation rates are likely embedded in the data set, and should be adjusted for.

+The second limitation of the dataset is temporal comparability.
+Only the United States data goes back as far as 2009.
+In other countries, the data is very sparse prior to 2014.

 What are some other possible tables and/or graphs that we could create?